mozman/my-size-presets/README.md

 image sizes.

 Feel free to use this extension, but you have to know how to install an extension from a URL, no further settings nor support.
 You want different image sizes?
-Edit the script `scripts/my-size-presets.py`!
+Fork this repo and edit the script `scripts/my-size-presets.py`!

 ## License